Tarrant County Clerk

 Military Discharge (DD-214) Records: Recording and protected access to copies.

-Best-practice steps before you go:
+Before you go:

-Review identification requirements and acceptable payment methods.
+Review identification requirements and accepted payment methods.

 Start with the official Vital Records hub for service details and eligibility notes.

-Core concepts to keep in mind:
+Core points to keep in mind:

 Indexing and copies: Once recorded, documents are indexed for public search; certified and non-certified copies are available.